top of page

 talking about solutions for uncomfortable ballet tights

 Every year, dancers consider quitting ballet for one surprising reason: uncomfortable ballet tights.
 While some might dismiss this as trivial, experienced teachers know better---when a student mentions tight discomfort repeatedly, it's a real barrier to their dance journey that deserves our attention.
+Finding solutions for uncomfortable ballet tights often involves trying different brands, sizes, and fabric compositions until dancers discover what works for their body.

 After reaching out to our dance community on TikTok, parents and teachers shared these solutions: